Perjeta Injection Dosage

 - Parenteral drug products should be inspected visually for particulates and discoloration prior to administration.

-- Withdraw the appropriate volume of PERJETA solution from the vial(s).
+- Withdraw the appropriate volume of PERJETA solution from the vial(s) using a sterile needle and syringe.

 - Dilute into a 250 mL 0.9% sodium chloride PVC or non-PVC polyolefin infusion bag.